 In 1068, William the Conqueror dammed the river Foss at Fishergate, raising the water level by 2m (6ft) and flooding the moat of his new castle.

 This also created a large lake, known as the ‘King’s Fishpond’.
-This later map of 1610 by John Speed shows how the water provided a very effective defence, as it spread over low ground to the east of the city and also some distance up Tang Hall Beck.
+The later map of 1610 by John Speed shows how the water provided a very effective defence, as it spread over low ground to the East of the city and also some distance up Tang Hall Beck.